sapegin/sapegin.me/src/content/blog/naming.md

 <!-- expect(dateWithoutTime).toBe('2023-03-22') -->

-Now, it’s easier to visualize what the code is doing, and we don’t need to count characters manually to be sure that The Very Magic number 10 is correct.
+Now, it’s easier to visualize what the code does, and we don’t need to count characters manually to be sure that The Very Magic number 10 is correct.

 Code reuse is another good reason to introduce constants.
 However, we need to wait for the moment when the code is actually reused.

 ## Not all numbers are magic

-Sometimes, people replace absolutely all literal values with constants, ideally stored in a separate module:
+Sometimes, programmers replace absolutely all literal values with constants, ideally stored in a separate module:

 ```js
 const ID_COLUMN_WIDTH = 40;